You are here

 |Wheat||$0.14 / bu.||$119,200|

-If the green light is given for the second payment, it will be calculated using the same formula: MFP rate × 50% of 2018 actual production.
-However, the MFP rate for the second payment may change from the rate used for the first payment.
+The second payment will be calculated using the same formula: MFP rate × 50% of 2018 actual production.
+Again, Perdue has said that the rate for the second payment will most likely be the same as the first.

 4. How will actual production be determined for crops?